 Bounce rate is one of the key metrics that marketers measure in analytics.
-They use this for a couple of reasons; mainly so they can keep an eye on how effective the content and overall website is.
+They measure this for a couple of reasons.
+However, the main reason is to keep an eye on the effectiveness of content and overall website.

 A lot of factors go into determining what a good bounce rate is.

-Industries and websites vary widely.
-Some industries will naturally have a higher bounce rate than others.
+Industries and websites vary.
+Some industries will have a higher bounce rate than others.

-For example, an ecommerce website will likely have a lower bounce rate than a marketing landing page.
-The reason being, a lot of people are likely to browse an ecommerce website even if they don’t plan on making a purchase.
-This means they’ll view more than one web page hence a lower bounce rate.
+The reason being, a lot of people are likely to browse an e-commerce website even if they don’t plan on making a purchase.
+This means they’ll view more than one web page which will lower the bounce rate.

 This said, a good bounce rate is relative.
 It’ll vary from website to website.